 Simply Blue Aquaculture is based in Edinburgh and works with Scottish EPC contractors and international finance parties to deliver complete salmon farms.
 The first projects are expected to be delivered in 2018.

-Contact: Christoph Harwood, Managing Director.
+Contact: Christoph Harwood, Director.

+aquaculture at simplyblueenergy dot com.
 FAO 2016.
 The state of the world fisheries and aquaculture 2016.
 Contributing to food security and nutrition for all.
 Rome.
 200pp